YahooArchive/coname/server/readme.md

 The keyserver implementation is structured as a log-driven statemachine to support linearizable high-availability replication.
-The log in `replication` supports two main operations: Propose, which possibly appends an entry, and `Wait`, which returns new entries that are appended.
+The log in `replication` supports two main operations: Propose, which possibly appends an entry, and `WaitCommitted`, which returns new entries that are appended.
 All *guarantees* the server provides are provided through the log: for example, no new epoch is signed before all information about it has been committed.
 However, there are also *nice-to-haves*, for example reducing the load on the log, which are handled by